Choosing the Best Font for Email Marketing Campaigns

 Clarity

 The fonts that work best in email copy are those with clean lines and precise lettering.
-Avoid fonts with flourishes or squiggles, as well as those with very thin or light lines.
+Generally, avoid fonts with flourishes or squiggles, as well as those with very thin or light lines.
 Larger font sizes are also generally more effective.
-When choosing a font size, make sure it is large enough to be easily readable, but not so large that it appears bold.
+When choosing a font size, make sure it is large enough to be easily readable but not so large that it appears too bold.

 Email fonts to avoid in your campaigns

-There are certain font styles that should be avoided when writing business emails, as they can come across as unprofessional.
+There are certain font styles that should be avoided in marketing emails, especially in B2B contexts, as they can come across as unprofessional.

 Comic Sans

-It is generally best to avoid the Comic Sans MS font, as it can come across as unprofessional and childish.
-This font is often used for birthday invitations or other informal events, but not for business correspondence.
+It is generally best to avoid the Comic Sans MS font, as it has a bad reputation and can come across as childish.
+This font is often used for birthday invitations or other informal purposes, but not for business correspondence or genuine marketing emails.
 Using a more sophisticated font will help to reflect the image you want your brand to project.

 Comic Sans font